-On this day, a pair of rugby league Immortals are born and a former All Black returns to the 15-man game.
+On this day, a pair of rugby league Immortals are born, a former All Black returns to the 15-man game and Mark Geyer is named as Western Reds captain.

 Clive Churchill is born in Newcastle.
 The man known as "The Little Master" was one of the four original Immortals named in 1981 by Rugby League Week.
 As well as playing 91 matches (Test and tour games) for Australia, Churchill won five premierships as a player for South Sydney and four as a coach.